orbeon/orbeon-forms-doc/form-builder/form-area.md

 ![Expanding cell boundaries](images/grid-icons-cell-boundaries.png)

 With Orbeon Forms 2018.1 and newer, you drag the cell boundary to expand into empty adjacent cells.
+See also the [blog post](https://blog.orbeon.com/2018/10/resizing-cells-with-drag-drop-in-form.html).

 ![Dragging cell boundaries horizontally](images/grid-dragging-cell-boundaries-horizontally.png)